-The Assistant Dean for Admissions and Student Affairs or designee will review all LOA requests.
-After completing this review, the Assistant Dean for Admissions and Student Affairs or designee will take one of the following actions:
+The Assistant Dean for Student Affairs or designee will review all LOA requests.
+After completing this review, the Assistant Dean for Student Affairs or designee will take one of the following actions:

 - 1. Approve the student's request. - 2.
-Require the student to provide more information to help evaluate the request.

-- 3. Refer the student's request to the College's Academic Performance and Standards Committee for further review.
+Require the student to provide more information to help evaluate the request. - 3.
+Refer the student's request to the College's Academic Performance and Standards Committee for further review.
 The Committee has the right to require the student to provide additional information to the Committee. - 4.
 Deny the student's request.

 If the Academic Performance and Standards Committee reviews a student's request, the Committee will make a recommendation on the disposition of the request within five (5) business days.
-The Chair will forward the Committee's recommendation to the Assistant Dean for Admissions and Student Affairs after concluding its review of the student's request.
-The Assistant Dean for Admissions and Student Affairs or designee will review the Committee's recommendation and determine if the student's request will be granted.
+The Chair will forward the Committee's recommendation to the Assistant Dean for Student Affairs or designee after concluding its review of the student's request.
+The Assistant Dean for Student Affairs or designee will review the Committee's recommendation and determine if the student's request will be granted.

-The Assistant Dean for Admissions and Student Affairs or designee is responsible for determining if the student's leave will be granted and, if applicable, the conditions under which the student may return to the College.
+The Assistant Dean for Student Affairs or designee is responsible for determining if the student's leave will be granted and, if applicable, the conditions under which the student may return to the College.
 A student has the right to appeal the Assistant Dean's decision, including the terms for readmission, to the Dean.
-This appeal must be submitted in writing to the appropriate Dean within three (3) business days after the Assistant Dean of Admissions and Student Affairs or designee notified the student of the decision.
+This appeal must be submitted in writing to the appropriate Dean within three (3) business days after the Assistant Dean for Student Affairs or designee notified the student of the decision.
 The decision of the Dean is final.